 Often, organizations look to outside partners to assist with organization transformation.
 This is natural, as organization design and change demand specific skill sets that are not always readily available within an organization or easily hired.
 However, the opportunity also exists for organizations to build these capabilities internally.

-There are many things to consider in advance if this is to be attempted: establishing a toolset, deciding which skills should be developed and by whom, and determining exactly what the people who gain these capabilities will be responsible to do, among other things.
-However, we have found that the best indicators of success have to do with two specific variables: whether the individuals in training have access to experienced organization design mentorship, and the level of understanding of transformation principles and practices on the part of the organization’s leaders.
+There are many things to consider in advance if this is to be attempted.
+Leaders must establish a toolset, decide which skills should be developed and by whom, and determine exactly what the people who gain these capabilities will be responsible to do, among other things.
+However, we have found that the best indicators of success have to do with two specific variables.
+First, individuals in training should have access to experienced organization design mentorship.
+Second, organization leaders must have a level of understanding of transformation principles and practices.

-Many disciplines can be learned effectively through a study of theory.
-An intelligent person with related skills can pick up basic competence from a book or videos or a college course, and expect to achieve a basic level of success when they put their hand to it.
+Individuals can effectively learn many disciplines by studying theory.
+An intelligent person with related skills can pick up basic competence from a book or videos or a college course.
+They can expect to achieve a basic level of success when they put their hand to it.
 Organization design is not one of these disciplines.
 It requires more than a review of theory and principles, it requires a certain degree of hands-on experience.

 I have many times observed people who have received competent, in-depth training in organization design turn around and try to use what they learned, only to end up doing it in ways that are significantly wrong.
 When asked, some of them are unable to explain the theory they learned.
 That’s a clear disconnect.
 But many times the trained individual can play it back perfectly, and you wonder what went wrong.
 I don’t think this is a reflection of their intelligence.
 Most professionals are capable of learning organizational design and related organization transformation skills.
 Still, the number of people who don’t apply principles and tools effectively is surprising.

 This lack of understanding in how to allocate time or to utilize a tool or framework is where a co-facilitator becomes essential.
-The co-facilitator acts as a bridge between training and the real-life experience of those working in a specific organization, making transformation possible and efficient.
+The co-facilitator acts as a bridge between training and the real-life experience of those working in a specific organization.
+This makes transformation possible and efficient.
 Without co-facilitation, even trained individuals risk promulgating malpractice in the field.

 Another major stumbling block to building internal organization transformation capability is a failure on the part of professionals to socialize and prepare the leaders in the organizations to support successful organization transformation practices.